trezzuri/erpnext-docs/docs/en/using-erpnext/articles/tree-master-renaming.md

 # Tree Master Renaming

-**There are various documents in ERPNext which are maintained in a tree structure.**
+**There are various documents in SOMA which are maintained in a tree structure.**

 Read about [managing tree structures](/docs/en/setting-up/articles/managing-tree-structure-masters.html) to learn more.